Inmate stuck on US death row despite death penalty overturned - ExBulletin

 CHICAGO (AP) When the director of US prisons visited Terre Haute Penitentiary in Indiana last week, she stopped on federal death row where Bruce Webster is in a 12-foot solitary cell on 7 feet, 23 hours a day.

-Websters is not supposed to be there.
+Webster’s not supposed to be here.
 A federal judge in Indiana ruled in 2019 that the 49-year-old had an IQ in the range of severe intellectual disability and therefore could not be put to death.

 But four years later, the Justice Department and the Federal Bureau of Prisons have not moved him to a less restrictive unit or to another prison.